ErickKS/weather-app/README.md

 <br/><hr/>

 ## 📚 Project
-<p>I developed this project to practice my manipulation of data from an API.</p>
+<p>My climate project provides comprehensive insights into a city's weather conditions, encompassing temperature, humidity, and wind speed data.</p>
-<p>And also for me to get used to working with an API.</p>
+<p>This project was crafted with the purpose of enhancing my data manipulation skills through the analysis and utilization of an API's information.</p>

 <br/>